 Our study sets the stage for future Ising model research on sea ice evolution.
 Methodologically, we generalize the classical Ising model with continuous spin values to incorporate varying ice/water percentages across the Ising lattice.
-Another possible but more complicated idea to be explored in future research is the Quantum Ising Model (QIM), or the so-called Transverse Field Ising Model [50] [51].
+Another possible but more complicated idea to be explored in future research is the quantum Ising model (QIM), or the so-called transverse field Ising model [50] [51].
 With quantum computers, the continuous spin values can be naturally modeled by the rotation of qubits in the Bloch Sphere [52].
 Large quantum computers are inaccessible for personal usage currently [53]; but once they are reachable, our research can be readily extended with the assistance of quantum computing in the future.

 Acknowledgements